-1.4 Wireline Preparation
+1.5 Wireline Preparation

-- 1.4.1 Wirelines of the Proposed Development were created for the VL using 43D Topos R2 (Topos) using specific tower models provided by the client and Terrain 5 DTM (see Part 1.2).
-Where appropriate, wirelines were converted to planar projection using Hugin. - 1.4.2 Topos automatically shows the main ridge-lines and changes in terrain within the wirelines.
+- 1.5.1 Wirelines of the Proposed Alignment and Alternative Alignment were created for each VL using 43D Topos R2 (Topos) and using specific tower models provided by the client and Terrain 5 DTM (see Part 1.3).
+Where appropriate, wirelines were converted to planar projection using Hugin. - 1.5.2 Topos automatically shows the main ridge-lines and changes in terrain within the wirelines.
 Where necessary, additional lines are added by hand to help improve the understanding of the wireline for the viewer.
 The extent of the wirelines is limited to that included within the 3d model.
 For this reason, where a very extensive view is obtained, the full backdrop and horizon line visible in photographs is not always represented in the wireline view.
-Wirelines should therefore always be viewed in combination with baseline photographs and photomontages. - 1.4.3 Similar to the limitations of the ZTV, the wireline visualisation provides an indication of the Proposed Development's potential appearance but does not take account of screening elements such as buildings, trees or minor variations in topography.
+Wirelines should therefore always be viewed in combination with baseline photographs and photomontages.

+1.5.3 Similar to the limitations of the ZTVs, the wireline visualisations provide an indication of the Proposed Alignment and Alternative Alignment's potential appearance but does not take account of screening elements such as buildings, trees or minor variations in topography.

-1.5 Photomontage Preparation & Rendering
+1.6 Photomontage Preparation & Rendering

-1.5.1 The Photomontage visualisation was created using the wireline and baseline panoramic photograph images described above in Section 1.3.
-Towers and Poles were rendered in Topos and exported to Photoshop, using the wireline to position these accurately into the photograph.
+1.6.1 The Photomontage visualisations were created using the wireline and baseline panoramic photograph images described above in Section 1.4.
+Towers were rendered in Topos and exported to Photoshop, using the wireline to position these accurately into the photograph.
 Tracks and forestry felling which are included in the application were added where these would be visible using 3d georeferenced models and Topos which accurately places these features in the view and manually rendered into the image using Photoshop.
 Final touch-up rendering to create a realistic image was applied in Photoshop.

-1.6 Viewing Instructions
+1.7 Viewing Instructions

-1.6.1 The graphic material used in this assessment is for illustrative purposes only and should not be considered completely representative of what the human eye will see.
+- 1.7.1 The graphic material used in this assessment is for illustrative purposes only and should not be considered completely representative of what the human eye will see.
 While visualisations can give a reasonable impression of the scale and distance to the Proposed Development, they cannot show exactly what they will look like in reality.
-This is due to various factors, including the resolution of the image; and the static nature of visualisations which cannot convey movement of changing light/shadows, weather and seasonality etc. As such, visualisations are best viewed at the VL to appreciate the wider context.
+This is due to various factors, including the resolution of the image; and the static nature of visualisations which cannot convey movement of changing light/shadows, weather and seasonality etc. As such, visualisations are best viewed at the VL to appreciate the wider context. - 1.7.2 The visualisations, whether prepared in accordance with NatureScot1 or THC2 guidance, should be printed at the specified size and viewed flat at a comfortable arm's length.
+The graphic below has been extracted from the THC, 2016 Guidance to illustrate how single frame images prepared in accordance with the THC guidance should be viewed. - 1.7.3 If the visualisation is viewed on a computer screen, rather than printed at the specified size, this should be enlarged to the full screen height to give a realistic impression.
+Use of devices with smaller screens, such as tablets, should be avoided for viewing visualisations.